Angel Fashion: Wrestling career

-World Wrestling League (2017–Present)
+World Wrestling League (since 2017)

-On May 13, 2017, Pérez made his debut in the World Wrestling League (WWL) accompanied by another former WWC wrestler Mike Mendoza and confronted a stable known as La Junta de Control (lit.
+On May 13, 2017, Pérez made his debut in the World Wrestling League (WWL) accompanied by another former WWC wrestler Mike Mendoza.
+The duo confronted the stable La Junta de Control (lit.
 "The Control Board", in reference to PROMESA), led by Konnan.
-The team, collectively known as La Tercera Generación, formed an alliance with the stable known as Westside Mafia (with Mr. 450 serving as unofficial leader) to oppose the invaders.
-Both debutants were unable to attend the promotion's next card due to pre-existing arrangements to participate in Cleveland Knights Championship Wrestling's (CKCW) Vanished Empire event, and a parallel angle was ran where Manny Ferno (COO of La Junta) attacked Mendoza's brother during their absence.
-On June 24, 2017, Pérez made his in-ring debut by defeating Puro Macho member David Montes (the sole member of the Puro Macho Security entourage).
+Together, Pérez and Mendoza formed a team known as La Tercera Generación and allied with the stable Westside Mafia (with Mr. 450 serving as unofficial leader) to oppose the invaders.
+Both debutants were unable to attend the promotion's next card due to pre-existing arrangements to participate in Cleveland Knights Championship Wrestling's (CKCW) Vanished Empire event.
+During their absence, a parallel angle was run where Manny Ferno (COO of La Junta) attacked Mendoza's brother.
+On June 24, 2017, Pérez made his in-ring debut for WWL, securing a victory against David Montes, a member of the Puro Macho security entourage.

 Growing increasingly frustrated, Ferno requested the intervention of one of Konnan's stables, Impact Wrestling's Latin American Exchange.
 La Tercera Generación defeated the unified Global Force Wrestling/Impact Wrestling World Tag Team Champions Ángel Ortiz and Mike Draztic in the first confrontation between groups.
 On July 15, 2017, 450 defeated Joseph Cruz "J.C."
 Navarro in a first contenders match stole the WWL World Heavyweight Championship belt and rebranded himself as the Mecha Wolf 450, in the process turning on the faces.